stevana/stateful-pbt-with-fakes/README-unprocessed.md

                         Fork [Register "c" (Var 1),Spawn],Fork [Register "e" (Var 2),Register "a" (Var 2)]]
 ```

-But if we replace our shared memory operations with version that do a bit of
+If we replace our shared memory operations with version that do a bit of sleep
-sleep beforehand:
+beforehand:

 ```diff
 - import Data.IORef